asika32764/web-directive/README.md

 As an early experimental version, we heavily referenced Vue.js for the interface to reduce the learning curve for developers.
 However, due to some limitations of native HTML, we cannot achieve exactly the same behavior.

+But so far, a simple plug-and-play, non-invasive, side-effect-free directive system is already very useful for building standalone widgets that work across environments and frameworks.
 Implementations of directives like this have been used in our team since 2020, it is very stable and intuitive, and perfectly suitable for production use.

 ## Installation